Sayan007/configurable-drinking-app/README.md

         primaryColor: String, //Primary Color code.
 RGB, HEXCODE or NAME. ex. "black"
         secondaryColor: String, //Secondary Color code.
 RGB, HEXCODE or NAME. ex. "gold"
         thirdColor: String, //Accent Color code.
 RGB, HEXCODE or NAME. ex. "darkblue"
-        titleColor: //Color code for the title.
+        titleColor: //Colour code for the title.
 RGB, HEXCODE or NAME. ex. "ffc200" },
       siteSettings: {
         logoUrl: String, //Logo URL.
-It can be relative url or external url. ex. "assets/images/logo.svg"
+It can be a relative URL or an external URL. ex. "assets/images/logo.svg"
         logoWidth: String, //Width of the logo. ex.
 "64px"
         title: String, //Title of name of the app.
 Which should be visible on header and tab-title. ex.
 "The Tippler's Guide"
-        dateFormat: String, //Date format, which should be followed through out the app. ex. "dd-MMM-yyyy"
+        dateFormat: String, //Date format, which should be followed throughout the app. ex. "dd-MMM-yyyy"
-        currency: String, // Currency for the app. ex.
+        currency: String, //Currency for the app. ex.
 "SEK"
-        companyName: String, //Compnay name to use wherever it is required. ex.
+        companyName: String, //Company name to use wherever it is required. ex.
 "Eliq"
         copyrightYear: String, //Copyright year.
-If it is not mentioned, it will fetch current year. ex.
+If it is not mentioned, it will fetch the current year. ex.
 "2025"
         copyrightText: String, //Copyright text for the app. ex.
 "All rights reserved.
 Copyright year "
         fontFamily: String, //Font-Family for the app. ex. "didot"
         copyrightTextColor: String, //Copyright text color. ex. "black"